shivannis/xandr-docs-public/xandr-docs/articles/monetize/cross-device-reporting.md

 ---
-title : Microsoft Monetize - Cross-Device Reporting description : This page deals with Cross-Device Reporting that is present in the NetworkAnalytics report, the Device Analytics report, the Data Usage report, as well as on the Analytics tab for the augmented line item. ms.date: 10/28/2023
+title : Microsoft Monetize - Reporting (Cross-Device) description : This page deals with Cross-Device Reporting that is present in the NetworkAnalytics report, the Device Analytics report, the Data Usage report, as well as on the Analytics tab for the augmented line item. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Cross-Device reporting
+# Microsoft Monetize - Reporting (Cross-Device)

 Reporting on cross-device targeting and measurement is available in the NetworkAnalytics report, the Device Analytics